 My focus in this course is to provide support and encouragement as you continue to develop your professional skills.
 My approach is enthusiastic and encouraging, and I provide a learning environment that values your experiences as co-op students.
-I require that our group and one-on-one discussions be approached without judgement, that we foster debate and discussion, and that we all demonstrate respect for one another as we explore and learn together.
+I require that our discussions be approached without judgement, that we foster debate and discussion, and that we all demonstrate respect for one another as we explore and learn together.